 Thank you so much for including me in Idaho discussion.
 I think it’s super cool to just be part of this, this community of people that really do support each other.
 So thank you.
 And if anyone’s listening and wants to connect via LinkedIn or find us on social media, I encourage you I love talking to all business owners, but especially I know business owners, because it’s maybe go grab a cup of coffee or you know, do something so yeah, stay present and reach out.
 Yeah,

 so I will include ways to connect with Annalisa in the show notes inside of both our YouTube channels and our podcast and I’ve got a quick offer for you if you bear with me for just a moment. listener if you found great value from today’s episode here deliberate leaders podcast, I would appreciate it if you’d write a review on one of your favorite listening channels.
-If you take a screenshot of your review and share it on LinkedIn and mention myself, Allison Dunn and Annalisa DeMarta Deliberate Directions or Deliberate Leaders Podcast we will gift you a one year membership to the world’s number one, business book summary services for leaders.
+If you take a screenshot of your review and share it on LinkedIn and mention myself, Allison Dunn and Annalisa DeMarta Deliberate Directions or Deliberate Leaders Podcast we will gift you a one year membership to the world’s #1 business book summary service for leaders.
 It’s our gift to help you stay on top of the latest ideas, decide on which books you want to actually spend the time to buy and read next and engage your teams.
 Annalisa thank you so much for being here with us today.

 My pleasure.
 Thank you, Allison.